zidatalab/zidatalab.github.io/_pages/Projects.md

 classes: wide
 ---

-Overview of current and past Projects:
+This is an overview of the current and past projects of our team: